 Recommended as a Retirement Spot?
 Yes | Is Nevada Tax-Friendly for Retirement?
 Yes

-The ongoing possibility of drought and its effect on Lake Mead is a concern, but the pretty scenery, safe neighborhoods, good medical facilities and world-class amenities in nearby Las Vegas make Henderson a place to consider at retirement time.
+The ongoing drought and its effect on Lake Mead is a concern, but the pretty scenery, safe neighborhoods, good medical facilities and world-class amenities in nearby Las Vegas make Henderson a place to consider at retirement time.